 The hotel’s rooftop event space is known as Heaven and it includes a five-a-side football pitch that is transformed into a bar with a barbecue-based menu on match days.

 Hotel Football is right across the Bridgewater Canal from Old Trafford stadium, a 10-minute walk from the Old Trafford cricket ground and close to Salford Quays and the MediaCity complex.
-It is less than a 15-minute walk to the Old Trafford, Pomona and Exchange Quay Metrolink tram stops.
+It is a four-minute walk from the Wharfside tram stop and less than a 15-minute walk to the Old Trafford, Pomona and Exchange Quay Metrolink tram stops.

 The hotel is geared toward Manchester United fans although all football fans will appreciate the effort that has been put into the hotel.
 However, you may want to give this hotel a miss if you’re the sort of person who simply will never understand the offside rule.